latest nhpb_banner 1__compressed

 • Services offered integrate health care, housing, food, other services for families, seniors and others who need help.

-The various permanent supportive apartments and communities are available in partnership with area housing authorities, local and city governments, county commissioners, corporate sponsors and private foundations.
+The various permanent supportive apartments and communities are available.
+This programs are offered in partnership with area housing authorities, local and city governments, county commissioners, corporate sponsors and private foundations.
 Local National Church Residences housing centers also work with a variety of non-profit community organizations to ensure other services are available, including financial literacy and job training programs.

 Some of the features of the low income, permanent housing units include an on-site computer resource center, Handicapped accessible units, kitchen units, and more.
 The goal is to provide residents with everything that is needed for safe and comfortable living arrangements.